)

 Pay-per-mile car insurance

-Pay-per-mile insurance charges you based on the number of miles you drive each month.
+Pay-per-mile insurance charges you based primarily on the number of miles you drive each month.
 A typical pay-per-mile policy has a low base rate, which you’ll pay each month no matter what.
 Then, you’ll pay an additional per-mile rate based on the number of miles you actually drive.

 Most pay-per-mile programs use telematics to track your mileage monthly.
 But some insurers, like Mile Auto, require you to only upload a photo of your odometer.